Brampton Board of Trade: Brampton Santa Claus Parade

 The Board claims an in-person attendance of 160,000 (2012).
 It claims to be the largest single-day event in the Regional Municipality of Peel, and the largest night parade in Canada.
 The Canadian Chamber of Commerce has named the parade as the Best Community Lighted Parade in Canada.

 The program was broadcast on Rogers TV Brampton, which claimed viewership of over 250,000 between live and repeat broadcasts.

-The Board of Trade stopped hosting the parade in 2017, and it is now run by the Lions Club of Brampton.
+The Board of Trade stopped hosting the parade in 2017, and it is now run by The Brampton Santa Claus Parade Committee Inc.

 People

 Chairpersons of the BBOT

 From 1887 to 2011, Chairs were referred to as Presidents of the BBOT.